Planning a road trip along the Romantic Road in Germany? Looking for a route map and an itinerary? This one week trip itinerary is all you need…

 Wurzburg to Rothenburg, again, is a very short drive, and a not so interesting one, given you will be driving pretty much over a highway for most of your drive, but the town of Rothenburg Ob Der Tauber will make it up to you.

-Rothenburg Ob Der Tauber remains one of the most visited towns on the Romantic Road.
+Rothenburg Ob Der Tauber remains one of the most visited towns on the Romantic Road, Germany.
 I have personally visited Rothenburg twice in the previous still couldn’t get over its beauty.
 From architecturally restored houses to a completely intact medieval town-wall, everything about this cute little town spoke of nothing but a hint of medieval well-preserved history.
 In short, if Europe, for you, is all about cobblestone streets, small alleyways and street cafes, Rothenburg is going to prove you right.

 Visit the Käthe Wohlfahrt Christmas Store, eat a Schneeball, visit the medieval crime museum and do the tower trail.
 These four things will complete your Rothenburg visit.
 And here’s a complete Rothenburg Ob Der Tauber Travel Itinerary, if you’re looking for more tips.